AsithaUdara/GearUp/services/README.md

 - Logging: use the shared logging config in `config-repo/shared/logging.yml` where possible.
 - Shared libraries: prefer `shared-libs/*` for reusable DTOs, auth code and event models.

+## Database migrations

+If your service needs a relational schema, place Flyway SQL migrations under `src/main/resources/db/migration`.

+- Follow Flyway naming: `V1__init.sql`, `V2__...`.
+- The repo includes a helper script and compose file to run Postgres and apply migrations: see `docs/POSTGRES_AND_MIGRATIONS.md` for step-by-step instructions (`scripts/run-flyway-locally.ps1` and `deployment/postgres/docker-compose.yml`).

 If you want, I can create a service template skeleton under `services/template-service/` to speed up adding new services.
 Say "create template" and I'll add one.